 The basic idea behind a neural network is to simulate lots of densely interconnected brain cells.
 The system will learn things, recognize patterns, and make decisions like a human.
 The system doesn’t need to be programmed explicitly.
 The system will learn all by itself – just like a brain.

 Here is a recent example in which a neural network is tasked to predict the color of points in 2-D space according to their positions.

 From the above picture, you can see that a neural network consists of three components: the inputs, features in the data; the network, layers of neurons; and the output, the prediction of the trained model.
 Additionally a method of the training the network is required, in order to make its predictions useful.

 What is the advantage of Neural Networks over Traditional Computing?

 Conventional or traditional computing involves a central processor that can address an array of memory locations where data and instructions are stored.
 Computations are made by the processor reading instruction as well as any data the instruction requires from memory addresses, the instruction is then executed and the results are saved in a specified memory location as required.

 ANNs are not sequential or necessarily deterministic.
-There are no complex central processors, rather there are many simple ones which generally do nothing more than taking the weighted sum of their inputs from other processors.
-ANNs do not execute programmed instructions; they respond in parallel (either simulated or actual) to the pattern of inputs presented to it.
+There are no complex central processors, rather there are many simple ones that generally do nothing more than take the weighted sum of their inputs from other processors.
+ANNs do not execute programmed instructions; they respond in parallel (either simulated or actual) to the pattern of inputs presented to them.
 There are also no separate memory addresses for storing data.
 Instead, information is contained in the overall activation ‘state’ of the network.
 ‘Knowledge’ is thus represented by the network itself, which is quite literally more than the sum of its individual components.